torvalds/linux/Documentation/block/pr.rst

 Block layer support for Persistent Reservations
 ===============================================

-The Linux kernel supports a user space interface for simplified Persistent Reservations which map to block devices that support these (like SCSI).
+The GNU/Linux kernel supports a user space interface for simplified Persistent Reservations which map to block devices that support these (like SCSI).
 Persistent Reservations allow restricting access to block devices to specific initiators in a shared storage